Biden to name Granholm as energy secretary

 “So to me, this is an economic issue.
 And I think that in red states, in purple states and in blue states, this is a jobs message, good-paying advanced jobs.”

 Granholm sits on the board of Proterra, a California company that manufactures heavy-duty electric buses.
-Born in British Columbia, she moved to California with her family when she was 4 years old.
-She is currently a professor of law and public policy at Berkeley’s School of Law.
+Born in British Columbia, she moved to California with her family when she was 4 years old and is currently a professor of law and public policy at Berkeley’s School of Law.

 She would not be the first energy secretary without a background in nuclear issues, but will have to rely on the expertise of deputies.